Habitat: Wet Tropics rainforest in tropical North Queensland, melaleuca swamps and mangrove forests

 About

-Of the world's three cassowary species, the southern cassowary (Casuarius casuarius johnsonii) is the only one found in Australia.
+There are three species of Cassowaries.
+The subspecies of the Southern Cassowary (Casuarius casuarius johnsonii) is the only one found in Australia.

-With its striking blue and purple head and neck, large crest, red wattles and glossy black plumage, this colourful bird is one of the most easily recognised icons of the Daintree Lowland Rainforest.
+With their striking blue and purple head and neck, large crest, red wattles and glossy black plumage, this colourful bird is one of the most easily recognised icons of the Daintree Lowland Rainforest.

-Fun fact: Recent research by La Trobe University suggests that a cassowary's crest - called a casque or helmet - can be used to help it thermo-regulate.
-Previous research has also shown it may help it feel low vibrating sounds made by other cassowaries over long distance.
+Fun fact: Recent research by La Trobe University suggests that a cassowary's crest called a casque or helmet can be used to help it thermo-regulate.
+Previous research has also shown that it may help detect low-vibrating sounds made by other cassowaries over long distances.
 Known as infrasound, this unusual ability to 'sense' sound is also used by elephants, and was used by some dinosaurs.

 Answered: Are Cassowaries actually living dinosaurs? (and more)